webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Ship-Footing.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Speed
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Ship Footing
+>3  Speed

 For ten minutes, all tasks you attempt while on a spaceship are eased.
 Action to initiate.